PaulPoandl/Helix/README.md

 ![Helix](https://github.com/PaulPoandl/Helix/assets/75140549/55c5d33d-50f9-4a37-bfa7-90909e07b629)

 Helix is a personal Assistant made for Linux/GNU.
-He supports a wide range of commands and functions, optional you can also add an WolframAlpha API and OpenAI API for more features.
+He supports a wide range of commands and functions, optional you can also add an WolframAlpha API, Gemini API and OpenAI API for more features.

 ## Installation